Tourner dans le vide

-"Tourner dans le vide" is a song recorded by French singer-songwriter Indila from the album Mini World.
+"Tourner dans le vide" (English: "Spinning in a void") is a song recorded by French singer-songwriter Indila from the album Mini World.
+It was released on 24 March 2014 through Capitol Records and AZ.
 The title is written by Indila and composed and produced by Skalpovich.
 A music video for the song, released on 11 April 2014, was shot at the Château de Ferrières.